Carol Black (rheumatologist): Other appointments

 In June 2012, Black was announced as the next Principal of Newnham College, Cambridge.
 She took up the post on 17 September 2012.
 After seven years, she stepped down from the role in July 2019.

 She was a trustee of the National Portrait Gallery and a member of the governing body of Uppingham School.
 In 2018, Black was appointed Chair of the British Library.
 In April, she was reappointed as chair for a second four-year term, beginning in September 2022, and will be paid £35,180 per annum.

 Black has been Chair of the Centre for Ageing Better since 2019.
 In July 2025, she was appointed Chair of the Centre for Homelessness Impact, the UK's 'What Works Centre' for homelessness.
 She took up the role in September 2025.

 Honours and awards

 She was appointed Commander of the Order of the British Empire (CBE) in 2002 in recognition of her research work on scleroderma, Dame Commander of the Order of the British Empire (DBE) in 2005 while President of the Royal College of Physicians, and Dame Grand Cross of the Order of the British Empire (GBE) in the 2024 New Year Honours for services to combatting drugs.

 She was awarded an honorary doctorate of science by the University of Bristol in 2003.
 She was conferred with an honorary Fellow of the Academy of Medical Educators in 2010.
+In 2023, she was awarded an honorary doctorate of social sciences by the University of Hong Kong.

 In 2024 she became an honorary fellow of both Newnham and Lucy Cavendish Colleges at the University of Cambridge.